Does untreated flat head syndrome cause problems later in life?

 Should you treat your child’s flat head syndrome?

-The short answer to the question of what happens if you don’t treat flat head syndrome is that if moderate or severe, it probably won’t improve to any great extent by itself.
+The short answer to the question what happens if you don’t treat flat head syndrome?
+Is that if moderate or severe, it probably won’t improve to any great extent by itself.
 Self correction depends on several factors, including age, the severity of the condition and the degree to which repositioning is successfully implemented.

 Today, more and more parents are opting to go down the helmet route.
 Despite the NHS’s standard ‘wait and see’ advice, we have even seen a rise in the number of medical professionals bringing their own babies in for treatment.
 The advice ‘it’s “only” cosmetic’ may reassure us that there is no underlying disease, but it doesn’t address the psychological and social issues that play such an important role in enabling an individual to integrate into wider society.